 The Association of School and College Leaders (ASCL) announced a commission on ethical leadership in education at their annual conference in March 2017.
 The commission included senior representatives across the education sector and its final report, Navigating the educational moral maze, was launched at a summit in London in January 2019.
 The Commission developed the Framework for Ethical Leadership in Education, which builds on the Nolan Principles of Public Service.
 Further information about the commission is available here: https://www.ascl.org.uk/elc

 NGA has supported the Framework for Ethical Leadership in Education through the pathfinder project.
 Since 2019, pathfinders have engaged in a review and reflection programme, examining ethical decision making and helping school leaders to look at the principles underpinning the decisions they make.
 NGA views ethical leadership as a cornerstone of good governance, and therefore good school leadership.
-Free and open to all, pathfinders tested out the resources, designed new resources, and created the ‘paths’ for other schools to follow to enable ethical leadership to flourish.
-The aims of the pathfinders are to answer two fundamental questions:
+Pathfinders tested out the resource and created the paths for other schools to follow to enable ethical leadership to flourish.
+The aims of the pathfinders were to answer two fundamental questions:

 - How well do we fulfil our roles as trusted educators?